 Letter Writing in German is an important writing skill which one should acquire.
 Below is a guide to make German letter writing easy for you.
-We will also be sharing a few German letter writing examples for you, as well as some useful phrases or Redemittel in German.
+We will also be sharing a few German letter writing examples for you as well as some useful vocabulary for letter writing in German.

 Last month, we hosted a letter writing contest and got a very good response for the same.
 For those who lost or felt that they could improve their letter writing skills, this article is for you.
 This article will immensely help you in your Schreiben module in the German exams.